sfoxhq/python-ecdsa/README.md

 ## Dependencies

-This library uses only Python and the 'six' package.
+This library uses Python and the 'six' package.
 It is compatible with Python 2.6, 2.7, 3.3, 3.4, 3.5, and 3.6.
+It relies on [fastecdsa][1], which requires [GMP][2] to be installed on the system.
+See fastecdsa's [README][3] for more information.

 To run the OpenSSL compatibility tests, the 'openssl' tool must be on your
 $PATH.
 This release has been tested successfully against both OpenSSL 0.9.8o